 When you combine the two words “development” and “operations” in one, you get DevOps.
 But aside from the origin of its name, what is DevOps?

 DevOps is a movement, a concept larger than its actual self that stems from the collaboration of development and operations.
-The DevOps model prides itself in being a combination of cultural philosophies and practices, tools that can increase the ability of an organization to deliver their services efficiently.
+The DevOps model prides itself on being a combination of cultural philosophies and practices, tools that can increase the ability of an organization to deliver its services efficiently.
 This is something that you can’t buy or download like any software, but it is something that you can learn and develop.

 A common misconception is that the teamwork formed by the Development and Operations teams is just that – a continuous integration.
 DevOps has priorities and objectives that are set to certain goals of the company, but overall, its methodology prioritizes communication, collaboration, rapid IT delivery, and faster production.
 It shortens the Software Development Lifecycle (SDLC), utilizing feedback loops in developing features and fixing bugs at a high-speed rate.